Irreconcilables (Philippines)

-Irreconcilables, in the context of the Philippines, were a group of former insurrectionists who, because of their unwillingness to swear allegiance to the government of the United States after their capture by U.S. forces during the Philippine-American War. were deported from the Philippinnes to the island of Guam by the U.S. Military Government of the Philippine.
+Irreconcilables, in the context of the Philippines, were a group of former insurrectionists who were deported from the Philippines to the island of Guam by the U.S. Military Government of the Philippines because of their unwillingness to swear allegiance to the government of the United States after their capture by U.S. forces during the Philippine-American War.

 Deportation

 The deportation was effectuated by an order issued by Major General Arthur MacArthur Jr., the then U.S. Military Governor of the Philippines.
 The order read as follows:

 At the time this order was issued, the Philippine-American War was still underway.
-Prior to issuing this order, MacArthur has obtained authority to do so from the United States Secretary of War.
+Prior to issuing this order, MacArthur had obtained authority to do so from the United States Secretary of War.